 Students from the English and American Studies Department at Heinrich Heine University Düsseldorf will present their coursework as part of the Lost & Found: A European Literary Map of London exhibition.
 Their contributions range from live readings of poetry and creative writing to linguistic and literary analyses, exploring London and linking it to Düsseldorf through the perspectives of European and postcolonial writers and thinkers.

-A reading and conversation sponsored by the British Council.
+This event is generously sponsored by the British Council.